ishikawalab/imtoolkit/docs/source/tutorial/index.rst

 Tutorial
 ========

 This webpage introduces a detailed tutorial for the ``imtoolkit`` command and APIs.
+The ``imtoolkit`` command is a stand-alone toolkit for the spatial modulation and subcarrier-index modulation schemes, which supports Windows, Mac, and Linux.
+By contrast, the ``imtoolkit`` APIs provide various classes and functions for the general MIMO/OFDM scenarios.

-Before using the command and the APIs, the CuPy-aided GPGPU acceleration is activated by setting an environment variable ``USECUPY=1`` as follows.
+Before using ``imtoolkit``, one can activate the CuPy-aided GPGPU acceleration by setting an environment variable ``USECUPY=1`` as follows.

 .. code-block:: bash